Updated for 2016.

 - Cut carefully.
 It’s in The Basics, but rotary cutting is preferred, tearing fabric can get you banned from swapping here forever.
 And remember, when you get your charms from others, that even the most careful quilter cuts things slightly different from one cutting session to the other.
 Heck, I have days when I cut a tad generously and days when I am stingy without even trying.
 (Unless you use die cutter, but there’s a ton of fabric wasted there.)
 PSQs are very forgiving–they are “busy” to look at and slight imperfections in matching corners will not make an ugly quilt!

 - Decide how many sets you are willing to swap with people in other countries.
+For every five sets of 100 charms you are swapping, please include at least one International set.
 Most swappers are in the US but there are tons from Canada and Australia, and large handfuls from other places as well.
 Since 2012 we have had swappers from every continent except Antarctica.
 Even though it will cost a bit more to mail your International sets, you will be delighted with what you get back.
 And hey, all you US swappers, remember that all of those swappers NOT in the US are reading this part and thinking, HUH!, knowing nearly all of their swappers will be requiring International postage rates.

 - A 2013 discussion of postage rate changes and International mailing is included on the post Next Postage Stamp Quilt Charm Swap Starts On October 12, 2013.

 Do note that International rates for all countries have gone up, often significantly, since that time.
-I will be updating this shipping info before the April 2015 swap.
+If in doubt about shipping your charms to yrou International partners, email them for guidance.

 4. Dream and Plan!
 How will you use your charms?
 Yes, you can simply collect, but I really encourage you to start sewing with them right away.
 Here are some ideas for that: